art-from-the-machine/Mantella/README.md

 4. Download the Elder Scrolls pronunciation dictionary from [here](https://www.nexusmods.com/skyrimspecialedition/mods/56778/), and follow the instructions to install.

 5. In the xVASynth UI, if "Skyrim" is not already selected, please do so by clicking the arrows symbol in the top left corner.
 On the navigation bar on the top right of the xVASynth UI, click on the "ae" icon.
 Once opened, click on the CMUDict dictionary and select "Enable All" in the bottom left corner.
 Do the same for "xVADict - Elder Scrolls" received from the above step.
-Once done, close this menu and navigate to the settings menu by selecting the gear icon in the top right corner and ensure that "Audio sample rate (Hz)" is set to 44100.
-You can also select whether to process voicelines via you CPU or (NVIDIA) GPU from this menu.

 ## Required Skyrim Mods